shoyunft/shoyu-contracts-old/contracts/README.md

 ### Buy Orders

+- Buy orders are created by the buyer and behave like offers.
-- For buy orders, `erc20Token` is restricted to WETH.
-Order makers (buyers) will pay with WETH and fee recipients will receive WETH.
+- `erc20Token` is restricted to WETH.
+Order makers will pay with WETH and fee recipients will receive WETH.
 - However, order takers (sellers) can receive ETH by filling orders with `sellNFT()` and setting `unwrapNativeToken` to true or another currency by using `sellAndSwapNFT()`.

 #### Collection offers